When should I see a Peer Research Consultant (PRC)?

 You should see a PRC when you have a research paper or assignment for class and need assistance with it.
 After identifying you need some help, most times it is best to visit earlier than later.
 Whenever you do choose to see a PRC, coming prepared for an appointment will help you get the most out of the meeting.

 How can a PRC help me with my paper?

-A PRC can assist you with selecting a topic, narrowing or broadening a topic, creating a thesis or research question, navigating library databases and the Libraries web page as well as learning the skills to find and evaluate articles that are scholarly and peer-reviewed.
+A PRC can assist you with selecting a topic, narrowing or broadening a topic, creating a research question, navigating library databases and the Libraries web page as well as learning the skills to find and evaluate articles that are scholarly and peer-reviewed.